evanmpollack/ps-and-qs/README.md

 3. Call the start() method and wait for results.

 #### Pool Properties
-- Tasks: an array of task objects formatted into the expected task structure.
+- Tasks: a collection of task objects formatted into the expected task structure.
 Defaults to `[]` if not specified.
     - _Requirements: Must be `Iterable`_
     - _Note: `AsyncIterable` is supported.
 However, the pool won't start executing until the `AsyncIterable` is consumed_
 - Concurrency: the maximum number of tasks that can run at once.
 Defaults to `100` if not specified.